TonyCookey/udacityCastingAgency/README.md

 ```

-2. Configure the setup.sh with appropiate variables.
-Make sure to set the SQLALCHEMY_DATABASE_URI and the SQLALCHEMY_DATABASE_URI_TEST correctly by inputing the correct database username and password.
+2. Configure the setup.sh with appropiate variables. *Make sure to set the SQLALCHEMY_DATABASE_URI and the SQLALCHEMY_DATABASE_URI_TEST correctly by inputing the correct database username and password*.
 ```
 export SQLALCHEMY_DATABASE_URI='postgresql://<username>:<password>@localhost:5432/castingAgency'
 export SQLALCHEMY_DATABASE_URI_TEST='postgresql://<username>:<password>@localhost:5432/castingAgencyTest'
 ```

-3. Expose Credentials to Enviroment after succesful configuration of setup.sh file.
-The credentials in the setup.sh are used by the app and are very neccesary to running the app.
+3. Expose Credentials to Enviroment after succesful configuration of setup.sh file. *The credentials in the setup.sh are used by the app and are very neccesary to running the app.
 Run the command below.
-Running this command in a virtual enviroment is preferable
+Running this command in a virtual enviroment is preferable*
 ```
 source setup.sh
 ```